-South West Kettering (Headlands) Neighbourhood Plan
+South West Kettering (Headlands Community) Neighbourhood Plan

 Read the plan online here

-If adopted, it will mean that planners and developers should seek to abide by certain rules when building in the area, including:
+It means that planners and developers should seek to abide by certain rules when building in the area, including:

 • Protecting community assets such as shops